joaotavora/eglot/README.md

 #### Format of the value

-The variable's value is an _association list_:
+The recommended format for this variable's value is an _property list_:

 ```
-((SECTION-1 .
-PARAM-OBJECT-1)
- ...
+(SECTION-1 PARAM-OBJECT-1 ...
+SECTION-N PARAM-OBJECT-N)
- (SECTION-N .
-PARAM-OBJECT-N))
 ```

+(Yes, earlier it used to be an association list.
+That format is still supported, but discouraged)

-`SECTION-N` is an Elisp keyword naming the parameter section understood by the server.  `PARAM-OBJECT-N` contains one or more settings pertaining to that server.
+Each `SECTION-N` is an Elisp keyword naming the parameter section understood by the server.  `PARAM-OBJECT-N` contains one or more settings pertaining to that server.